calvincorreli/anationapart/values.md

   not a one-sided exploitation.

 * Every citizen has a right to be here, have a right to think and believe what they want, and have a right to express themselves.
 Any political system that excludes certain groups of citizens cannot be a solution.
-Note that we're only talking legal citizens here.
 At the same time, the nation has a right to decide who else the allow into the country, under what circumstances, and who it will grant entry, residence, or citizenship to.